Skip to main content Skip to navigation

 • In what ways have charismatic leaders such as Pierre Poujade, Charles de Gaulle, and Marine Le Pen used the media to seek power, legitimacy, and support?

-• Why has the extreme right remained so vigorous, and how can we explain the increasing success of figures such as Marine Le Pen?
+• Why has the extreme right remained so vigorous?
+How can we explain the increasing success of figures such as Marine Le Pen and Jordan Bardella, the new president of the Rassemblement National?

 One week of the module normally includes a visit to the Modern Records Centre for hands-on experience with their archival collections on the 1930s, the Resistance, and May 1968.
 You can find out more by viewing our short film, made with previous students on this module.

-Advice and support are always available from the module tutor on how to include original research in your formative and summative work, incuding digital resources on Gallica and the Institut National de l'Audiovisuel.
+Advice and support are always available from the module tutor on how to include original research in your formative and summative work, whether you would like to work in the Modern Records Centre or to explore digital resources on Gallica and the Institut National de l'Audiovisuel.

 Students taking the module in 2023–24 said: